csiben/turtl-rpm/README.md

 sudo dnf upgrade turtl-desktop
 ```

+Desktop data for an individual user is, by default, located here: `~/.config/Turtl/core`

 ## Turtl?
 What the heck is Turtl?

 Visit the developers's github -- https://github.com/turtl/ -- or his working